 Training, qualifications & experience

 in 2005 I qualified as a counselling psychologist, gaining a practitioner doctorate in Psychotherapeutic and Counselling Psychology from the University of Surrey.
-I am currently completing my training as a psychoanalytic psychotherapist with the Severnside Institute for Psychotherapy in Bristol.
+I am also qualified as a psychoanalytic psychotherapist and a member of the Severnside Institute for Psychotherapy in Bristol.
 I have worked in university counselling services, and in the NHS in primary and secondary mental health services, helping people with severe and enduring difficulties.
 Since 2011 I have worked in private practice.

 Registered / Accredited